 • Session 3 – Special/unusual events (Codes, car extrications, falls in bathrooms or tight spaces etc.)

-Learners are encouraged to bring issues they are facing with their Safe Patient Handling Program.
-Learners in each track will be able to assess and improve their facility’s Safe Patient Handling program with the aid of the instructors and other participants.
+New this year will be instructor facilitated equipment/mobility demonstrations during the Vendor Exhibit Tuesday evening.
+The specific demonstrations will be done at the request of attendees and will done at the various vendor booths.
+This is yet another opportunity to have your questions answered and to actually get up close and personal with the equipment.
+As always, all those in attendance are encouraged to bring issues they are facing with their Safe Patient Handling Program.
+Our goal is to help you assess and improve your facility’s Safe Patient Handling program with the aid of the instructors and other participants who have been challenged by the same or similar situation.
 In the end learners will be able to use the knowledge gained throughout the conference to build a successful and sustainable program while complying with the NYS Safe Patient Handling Law.

-Note: Due to space constraints, attendance will be strictly limited to 330.
+Note: Due to space constraints, attendance will be strictly limited.
 Register now to ensure your seat!

 • Understand elements of a SPH program required by the NYS SPH Law and associated compliance deadlines.

 • Describe why a functional SPH committee is essential to a successful SPH program.

 • Understand why accurate, timely patient assessments are key to a successful SPH program.

 • Understand that sound SPH principles can be transferred to any healthcare or community setting.

 • Learn how to identify gaps in your SPH program and the means and procedures to report identified gaps.